OldMax44/HTS221-Example/RPi/README.md

 ## HTS221  Connected to Raspberry Pi Zero W

 This example is the HTS221 sensor connected to a Raspberry Pi Zero W.
  With the availability of WiFi, I set up an Apache web server.

-A C program communicates with the HTS221 sensor via the I2C bus using the WiringPi library.
+A basic C program communicates with the HTS221 sensor via the I2C bus using the WiringPi library.
 It reads the calibration coefficients, takes sensor readings, and runs the interpolation calculation.
+Print satements show the calibration coefficients and the readings for temperature and humidity.
+The program just executes a single one shot conversion.
+Status is checked once a msec after the conversion is launched as a crude time to convert measure.

-It's an old technique, but the C program then writes a simple XML file that is periodcally read by the served web page.
+It's an old technique, but the C program writes a simple XML file that is periodcally read by the served web page.
 I also included some radial guages to display the temperature and humidity.